Power of Attorney

 A Power of Attorney is one of the most important parts of your personal estate planning.

-We can help eligible customers in appointing an attorney and completing and the required legal documentation.
-The Public Trustee can also act as your attorney if you so desire.
+We can help eligible customers in appointing Public Trustee as your attorney and completing and the required legal documentation.

 A Power of Attorney is a legal document which gives a person or an organisation the power to manage your assets and financial affairs while you are alive.
 The circumstances in which the person or organisation would start managing your assets can differ and will be explained further below.